Summary:

 - Can inflate traffic counts and session volume without real user intent.

-3) Agentic Browsers: Machines that navigate like humans
+Agentic browsers: Machines that navigate like humans.

 Definition: Agentic browsers are semi-autonomous systems that use full browser environments — like AutoGPT, Phind, or Perplexity — to explore and extract content.